 For the past 3 years, Apple has partnered its flagship smartphones with a larger, Plus sized variant.
 This year, the iPhone 7 Plus offers more than just a big screen.

-Apple's annual iPhone launch has come and gone, and as expected, the big announcement was the arrival of the iPhone 7 and it's plus-sized sibling.
+Apple's annual iPhone launch in 2016 didn't hold too many surprises.
+As expected, the big announcement was the arrival of the iPhone 7 and it's plus-sized sibling, the iPhone 7 Plus.
 Sure, Tim Cook and his team also took time to announce the Apple Watch Series 2 and the funky new AirPod headphones, but the focus of the show was the new smartphone models.

 Apple iPhone 7 Plus: What is it?